 At 33 weeks pregnant, your baby is taking up an increasing amount of the available space in your tummy.
 You may notice a decrease in appetite as a result, but your baby still needs a steady supply of nutrients for the development that’s yet to come.
 Learn how to adjust your eating habits to ensure the nourishment you both need and read our suggestions for healthy snacks and small meals.

 33 weeks pregnant

 Braxton Hicks in week 33

-By the 33rd week of pregnancy, your baby weighs around 4½lbs and measures roughly 30cm from head to bottom1.
-Their brain and nervous system are now fully developed and they continue to accumulate the fat stores that will keep them warm after birth1.
+By the 33rd week of pregnancy, your baby weighs around 4-4½lbs and measures roughly 44cm from head to bottom1.
+Their brain and nervous system are now fully developed1 and they continue to accumulate the fat stores that will keep them warm after birth.

 Your baby is set to grow rapidly in the coming weeks.
 With less room to move, you’re likely to feel every roll, kick, stretch and shift.
 You might find that certain foods or drinks affect your baby’s movements too.
 Let your midwife or healthcare professional know if this causes you any concern1.

-If you feel your abdomen becoming tight from time to time around week 33, this is a sign that your uterus is preparing for the contractions of labour.
-Known as Braxton Hicks contractions, you may notice more and more of this tightening as your due date draws nearer2.
+If you feel your abdomen becoming tight from time to time around week 33, this is a sign that your uterus is preparing for the contractions of labour2.
+Known as Braxton Hicks contractions, you may notice more and more of this tightening as your due date draws nearer.